RedBanies3ofThem/baselines/README.md

 **Experiment Overview**

 We train our 3 agents for 10 million frames (or steps in the environment), which takes approximately 16 hours per agent on our testing computer.
-We conduct three experiments: first, a baseline consisting of a 4-layer MLP, second, a shallow network consisting of a 2-layer MLP, and third, a deep network consisting of a 8-layer MLP.
-We compare the different networks’ learning rate, measured by game play high score.
+The three agents consist of: first, a baseline with a 4-layer MLP, second, a shallow network with a 2-layer MLP, and third, a deep network with a 8-layer MLP.
+We use the game's high score as our metric to evaluate each agent (i.e., experiment).

 **The Results**